The OEM tires on your Toyota Tacoma are adequate for most purposes, but they aren’t the best at one thing.

 If you’re unsure about the exact wheel specifications of your Tacoma, you can quickly figure that out if you know how to measure your car’s rim size.

 Your exact setup will vary depending on the actual diameter of your tire.
 These metrics vary from one manufacturer to another, even though they may be labeled with the same sizes.

-The largest tire size available to you with a 2” lift depends on your rim size.
-Here’s a list of tire upsizing options categorized according to rim sizes:
+The largest Tacoma tire size with 2-inch lift depends on your rim dimensions.
+Here’s a list of tire upsizing options categorized according to the same:

 - 15”: 265/75/R15